ryaneggert/SoftwareDesign_GameDev/README.md

 Software Design Game Development
 ======================

 Game development assignment for Software Design Fall 2014.
-Run the code in the "Final" folder.
+Run the code in the "Final" folder to play.